 The East San Dimas area was part of the Rancho San Jose created from land that belonged to the Mission San Gabriel.
-Richardo Vejar and Don Ygnacio Palomares ranched in the area.
-44 The Rancho was known as Rancho San Jose.
+Richardo Vejar and Don Ygnacio Palomares ranched in the area.43 The Rancho was known as Rancho San Jose.
 Luis Arenas, a brother-in-law of Palomares, asked for an extension of the rancho for himself which encompassed modern-day San Dimas and East San Dimas.
 Both the Palomares and Vejar families grew their wealth due to the lucrative trade of beef with the gold miners.
 The Palomares family sold off their portion of the ranch in 1864 with the death of the elder Palomares.
 The Vejar family lost their share of the ranch by 1866.
 Shortly after receiving the Rancho San Jose Addition, Luis Arenas sold his land to Henry Dalton.
 The owner of Rancho Azusa, Dalton owned the San Jose Addition until 1885.
-With the arrival of the Santa Fe Railroad, the Rancho Period ended leading to the homestead period of the ESGV.
-45
+With the arrival of the Santa Fe Railroad, the Rancho Period ended leading to the homestead period of the ESGV.44

 With the arrival of the Santa Fe Railroad in 1887, the San Dimas area which also included the unincorporated area of East Dimas, prospered with citrus farms.
 In 1926, Route 66 was established along the northern border of East San Dimas.
-Route 66 allowed for East San Dimas to prosper economically because from people migrating west.
-However, the area of East San Dimas did not develop to what it is at the time of preparing this HCS until the 1950s and 1960s.
+Route 66 allowed for East San Dimas to prosper economically because from people migrating west.45 However, the area of East San Dimas did not develop to what it is at the time of preparing this HCS until the 1950s and 1960s.
 After World War II, the citrus industry saw a decline partly because of the citrus quick decline-Citrus tristeza virus-that killed off 60 percent of the trees in the area and partly because of a demand for housing.
-Instead of replanting, the citrus farmers sold their land to the suburban housing tracts developers.
-The sant partly because of the citrus farmers sold their land to the suburban housing tracts developers.
+Instead of replanting, the citrus farmers sold their land to the suburban housing tracts developers.46